Academic Catalog

 Description

 An introduction to basic laboratory methods and techniques of archaeology using the scientific method, including cataloging, care and analysis of artifacts, bone recognition, and archaeological excavation.
-This course will introduce concepts within an anthropological research framework.
-In addition to gaining expertise in laboratory research, students will examine, discuss, critique and write about the techniques, tools, laboratory terminology and processes of laboratory research at a basic level.
+This course introduces concepts within an anthropological research framework.
+In addition to gaining expertise in laboratory research, students will examine, discuss, critique, and write about the techniques, tools, laboratory terminology, and processes of laboratory research at a basic level.
 Students will use archaeology vocabulary in verbal and written class reports.

 Course Objectives